 - Far less invasive than vein stripping surgery

 - Treated veins are usually completely invisible within 12 months

 - You can return to normal activities (except strenuous exercise) immediately

-How is Radiofrequency Ablation Performed?
+Radiofrequency Ablation Procedure

 A local anesthetic is administered around the vein and catheter to ensure closure, and protect surrounding tissues while alleviating pain during the treatment.
 The catheter delivers heat to the vein wall, causing it to shrink and the vein to be sealed.
 When the diseased vein is closed, the blood will reroute itself to other healthy veins.
 After the procedure, several small bandages are placed along the vein, and a compression sock is provided to be worn for 7 days following the procedure.
 Most patients can resume daily activities within a few days.